rcoleworld/reddit-sentiment-analysis/README.md

 ```
 not good
 ```
 This, as expected, yields a negative sentiment.
-Now how about a negation of a negation:
+Now how about a negation of this negation:

 ```
 not not good
 ```
 This yields a positive negation because the two negations cancel each other out.
-In general, when there is an odd amount of negations, the outcome is negative and when there is an even amount of negations, the outcome is positive.
+In general, the outcome is negative when there is an odd number of negations, and positive when there is an even number of negations.
 This can be represented by:
 ```
 <negation>^n <word> where positive if n % 2 = 0 else negative
 ```